gasconma1960/Final-Project-Mortgage-Rate-Genie/README.md

 ## Overview

 Our purpose for this assignment is to be able to help users predict their mortgage interest rates based off income, debt to income, credit score and other contributing factors.
-The process of buying a house can be stressful but rewarding and we want users to feel they can have an accurate calculation based on the market
+The process of buying a house can be stressful but rewarding and we want users to feel they can have an accurate calculation based on the market.
+We are incorporating SQL, Python, HTML, CSS, JavaScript, Machine Learning and more to help users predict their possible mortgage interest rate

-Machine Learning
-Database
-HTML
-CSS
-JS

 ## Current Status
+The currenst status of our project is not being able to complete

 ## Challenges

 ## Projectory